jivoryy/Binar-Academy-Challenge-3-Gading/README.md

 - [ ] Switching request handling from using basic Express to using Axios
 - [ ] Make the API Controller much cleaner
+- [ ] Using JWT instead of express-session for much secure connection.